17795 Elysiasegal: Orbit and classification

 Elysiasegal orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 8 months (1,351 days).
 Its orbit has an eccentricity of 0.17 and an inclination of 2° with respect to the ecliptic.
 A first precovery was taken by the Near-Earth Asteroid Tracking program in 1996, extending the asteroid's observation arc by 2 years prior to its official discovery observation.

 Naming

 This minor planet was named for Elysia Segal, American actress and first-place winner at the 2003 Intel International Science and Engineering Fair, for her research analyzing the use of proteoglycans as a potential biomarker for congenital hydrocephalus.
 The approved naming citation was published by the Minor Planet Center on 14 June 2004 (M.P.C.
 52173).

 Physical characteristics

-Little is known about Elysiasegals size, composition, albedo and rotation.
+Little is known about Elysiasegal's size, composition, albedo and rotation.
 Based on its absolute magnitude of 14.5, its diameter is likely to be between 3 and 7 kilometers, assuming an albedo in the range of 0.05 to 0.25.